-Over six months the Commission will address these questions by drawing on submitted evidence and by engaging with national policymakers and leading experts, businesses and organisations from a range of sectors and industries.
-An open call for evidence has been published.
-The Commission invites all interested parties to share relevant information, ideas and comments that address our four research themes: Assessing the UK economy; Future Challenges and Opportunities; The role of the state, and Learning lessons.
+Throughout 2017 the Industrial Strategy Commission will address these questions by drawing on evidence submitted to the Commission and by engaging with national policymakers and leading experts, businesses and organisations from a range of sectors and industries.
+The Commission’s work is structured around four broad research themes: Assessing the UK economy; Future Challenges and Opportunities; The role of the state, and Learning lessons.

 - Open call for evidence published – Thursday 2nd February.
 Full details here.

 - Launch event – The Commission was formally launched on Monday 6th March at the Royal Society in London.
 Full details of the launch are available here.